earthstar-project/earthstar/docs/tour.md

 * how user identities & names work
 * documents can be writable by anyone, or owned by just one person
 * data can be edited & deleted
+* syncing is flexible - you can do a partial sync to quickly get the data you care about
+* data is signed to prevent tampering as it travels through the network